RajsimmanRavi/vino_elascale/README.md

 * Adds all the hosts as docker-machine clients

 ## Deploy Elascale Platform
-Once the setup is complete, you can login to your swarm-master, and follow along the 'Execute Installation Script' instructions described in: https://github.com/RajsimmanRavi/Elascale_secure to deploy Elascale on ViNO.
+Once the setup is complete, you can login to your swarm-master, and follow along the 'Execute Installation Script' and 'Elascale Deployment' instructions described in: https://github.com/RajsimmanRavi/Elascale_secure to deploy Elascale on ViNO platform.

 ## Cleanup Script
-In order to delete all the created VMs, you can simply call the following script: ```./vino_cleanup```
+In order to delete all the created VMs, you can simply call the following script: ```${SCRIPTS_DIR}/./vino_cleanup``` (fill in the variable)

 ## Contact